 iii Investor–state disputes

 In the past decade, Japan has sought to increase the number of investment treaties and other investment-related agreements to which it is a party.
-Since 2016 in particular, Japan has signed BITs with Iran, Israel, Kenya, Armenia, Argentina, Jordan, Morocco and the UAE; the CPTTP; and the EU–Japan EPA (albeit with the investor–state dispute settlement provisions excluded, pending further discussion).
-It has also ratified several previously-signed agreements.
+Since 2016 in particular, Japan has signed BITs with Iran, Israel, Kenya, Armenia, Argentina, Jordan, Morocco and the United Arab Emirates; the CPTTP; and the EU–Japan EPA (albeit with the investor–state dispute settlement provisions excluded, pending further discussion).
+It has also ratified several previously signed agreements.

-In addition, there is at least one ongoing investment treaty arbitration where the investor is a wholly-owned subsidiary of a Japanese company: Bridgestone Licensing Services, Inc and Bridgestone Americas, Inc v.
-Republic of Panama,12 which is also administered by ICSID, and is which is proceeding under the United States–Panama investment promotion agreement.
-Owing to the transparency provisions of that agreement, much of the materials from that arbitration have been made public; the case appears to be nearing completion, as the parties submitted post-hearing briefs in October 2019.
+Adding to the developments in 2020, an award was issued in a long-running investment treaty arbitration where the investor was a wholly owned subsidiary of a Japanese company (Bridgestone Licensing Services, Inc and Bridgestone Americas, Inc v.
+Republic of Panama),12 which is also administered by ICSID, and is which is proceeding under the United States–Panama investment promotion agreement.
+The investor did not prevail, with the arbitral tribunal finding that no denial of justice had occurred.

 Outlook and conclusions

-Despite the small number of cases newly filed with the JCAA in 2019, our view is that Japanese companies are becoming more inclined to engage in international arbitration.
+Despite the small number of cases newly filed with the JCAA in 2020, our view is that Japanese companies are becoming more inclined to engage in international arbitration.
 In practice, we see more arbitration clauses (than jurisdiction clause) in contracts and represent clients in more cases than ever.
 More generally, interest in the field continues to increase.
-We expect that the amendments to the Foreign Attorney Act that are under consideration in the Diet will, when adopted, stimulate this trend and further promote the development of the Japanese international arbitration market.
+We expect that the amendments to the JAA will, when adopted, stimulate this trend and further promote the development of the Japanese international arbitration market.

-1 Yuko Kanamaru and Yoshinori Tatsumo are partners and Daniel Allen is a foreign lawyer at Mori Hamada & Matsumoto.
+1 Yuko Kanamaru, Yoshinori Tatsuno and Daniel Allen are partners at Mori Hamada & Matsumoto.

 2 Act No. 138 of 2003.